Hi!

 Sometimes when you perform the same experiment ten or a hundred times, you realize that a single machine won't do anymore.
 However, you're still at an early stage and you don't want to migrate to a computing cluster right now (maybe you should, but…).
 There might be a bunch of computers around that don't need any reservation or scripting of workload managers, but there's nothing that connects them but a shared folder somewhere in the local network or in the cloud.

 FIBS is a Python script that reads a simple job file, distributes jobs to available workers, takes care of running the jobs and collects the results – all by just using the shared folder.
 It's probably not what you want to use at a large scale, but it's simple and easy to set up.
-The source code is on GitHub.

 Inkscape Export Overlays: export slides with overlays

 Inkscape is a very cool, free and open-source vector graphics editor.
 I use it to draw posters and slides.
 When creating slides with overlays (step-by-step animations), there are typically a lot of layers that need to be activated or deactivated in order to export specific overlays.
 This extension, which is forked from the inkscape-export-layers extension by Jesús Espino and Xavier Julian, adds the ability to mark layers as active for a range of overlays and export all overlays automatically at once to, e.g., PDF or PDF+LaTeX.
-The source code is on GitHub.